 “The material is the same as that used in construction of the Hughes H-4 Hercules – popularly known as the “Spruce Goose” – the world’s largest all timber airplane.
 The strength of the material in combination with the unique lamination process means the edge of Ripple measures just 3.5mm.
 Ripple is minimal in its design language, employing a simple knockdown construction.
 The top surface is corrugated plywood overlaid by a flat sheet, and the A-frame legs are a sandwich construction of two corrugated plywood layers.”

-Benjamin Hubert is also responsible for ‘Membrane,’ a chair made of a stretched 3D woven textile mesh over a lightweight steel and aluminum framework, weighing in at just 3 kilograms.
+Benjamin Hubert is also responsible for ‘Membrane,’ an ultralight chair made of a stretched 3D woven textile mesh over a lightweight steel and aluminum framework, weighing in at just 3 kilograms.

 “We deliver technically demanding solutions that respond meaningfully to human behavioural trends.
 Membrane is a highly engineered, ultra-lightweight chair that resonates with the flexible needs of the home of the future.
 Informed by qualitative research into the sports industry, we created a visually iconic yet sustainable addition to ClassiCon’s portfolio.”